8 to be Inducted Into Hall of Fame

-The nominations and supporting materials are then sent to the Hall of Fame members – more than 80 pages of data on nominees for the Class of 2016 – along with a ballot … anyone receiving a vote on 70% of the ballots returned by the Hall of Fame members is elected.
-In 2016, there are 36 members of the Hall, and 29 voted, meaning nominees needed 21 votes for election.
+The nominations and supporting materials are then sent to the Hall of Fame members with a ballot … anyone receiving a vote on 70% of the ballots returned by the Hall of Fame members is elected.
+In 2016, there are 43 members of the Hall, and 32 voted, meaning nominees needed 22 votes for election.

 The Trustees validate the members’ vote and then review the nominations of anyone receiving at least 50% of members’ vote for possible inclusion.
 The Trustees then vote to see if anyone will be added to the current class.
 It takes a 70% vote of the Trustees as well.

-There is no target number to elect each year.
+There is no target number to elect to the HoF or as Ambassadors each year.

 – Tom Giffen